rayhog/aviator-jekyll-template/_documentation/tqlqueries1.06.md

   <br>
   <br>

-   Follow the relationship direction in the diagram.
+   When you write MATCH statements that use relationships, you must follow the relationship direction in the diagram.
    {: .warning}

   <br>